I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-lock2cb.md

 <p>If this callback function succeeds, it returns <b xmlns:loc="http://microsoft.com/wdcml/l10n">S_OK</b>.
 Otherwise, it returns an <b xmlns:loc="http://microsoft.com/wdcml/l10n">HRESULT</b> error code.</p>

 ## -remarks
 <p>With the Windows Display Driver Model (WDDM) v2 it is now the user mode driver's responsibility to handle the following tasks:</p>

 <p>Synchronization of other lock types (not no-overwrite or discard)</p>

-<p>With the Windows Display Driver Model (WDDM) v2 it is now the user mode driver's responsibility to handle the following tasks:</p>

-<p>Synchronization of other lock types (not no-overwrite or discard)</p>